Rekha has never liked animals. Or birds for that matter. Or fish. She would eat them, but to see them alive give her the creeps.

 Rekha started blushing.
 This surprised me.
 But I waited for her to say something.
-After the blood had rushed down her face and down her neck…she regained composure and said: “Since reading Paulo Coelho’s Alchemist…I have always wanted to meet a travelling Shepherd.
-Now that we are short on love….a travelling Shepherd could mix things up.”
+After the blood had rushed down her face and down her neck…she regained composure and said: “Since reading Paulo Coelho’s Alchemist…I have always wanted to meet a traveling Shepherd.
+Now that we are short on love….a traveling Shepherd could mix things up.”

 “This is a German Shepherd!”
 I shouted.

 “Yeah yeah….
 Paulo Coelho says all Shepherds are the same.
 So get him home.
 Let us have some fun,” Rekha said.

 Before leaving I told Rekha that I shall be back in an hour with the German Shepherd.
 She looked excited and told me that she will prepare an extra room for him.

 Guess, this was my hint – so she wanted a male dog.

 I immediately went to a pet store and bought a male German Shepherd puppy.
 On the way I even decided to name him Paulo Coelho since my wife seemed to like the name so much.